oguzliv/Add_Player_Into_Event/README.md

 <h1> Further developemnts</h1>
   <ul>
   <li>For the user authentication, I did not go over many use cases.
 Login part can be improved as encrypting user password and checking the user's registiration if its already exist in the database</li>
-  <li>For the sake reducing the load in the server, after login, more features of the user can be stored in the JWT.</li>
+  <li>For the sake reducing the load in the server, after login, more features of the user can be stored in the JWT.
+Also there are some operations to counting users in the groups.
+In order to reduce the code complexity, size of the group can be stoed in the DB aswell.</li>
   <li>For the sake of design, It would better if the relations are established according to DBRefs of MongoDB.
 It would reduce the size of boiler code</li>
   </ul>